cbyeung/cbyeung.github.io/_posts/2017-05-20-simulating-deformation-of-fibrin-clot-with-ANSYS.md

 Empirical analyses [9, 10] of the protein fibronectin have hinted that molecular conformational changes may arise from molecular rearrangement of fibrils, as well as protein unfolding of individual fibrils.
 A similar mechanism may be at work in fibrin.

-My simulations did not capture these molecular factors.
+My simulations cannot capture these molecular factors.
 They do show, however, that molecular structural modifications induced by external forces may further reduce the overall stiffness of the fibrin network relative to single fibrils, and underscore the inadequacy of any analysis of a fibrin clot based purely on a macroscopic solid mechanical model.

 ## Conclusion
 This complex procedure to model a fibrin blood clot, from imaging the clot, to slicing it optically, to 3D printing it, mapping nodal coordinates, then simulating its deflection in ANSYS, has proven to be a useful tool for performing stress and strain analysis on the clot.
-In order to apply this method to larger, denser, more complex clots though, the procedure must be adapted to automate node generation, which even with such a small clot was very labour intensive and time-consuming.
+In order to apply this method to larger, denser, more complex clots though, the procedure must be adapted to automate node generation, which even with such a small and porous clot was very labour intensive and time-consuming.

 ## References
 [1] ANSYS, 2016.
 “ANSYS Academic Research, Release 17.2, Help System, Beam4 3d Elastic Beam”.